 Undergraduate students must also apply directly through the ApplyTexas application at https://www.applytexas.org/adappc/gen/c_start.WBX

 Please select: Transient Application

 Please note: Incoming exchange students are exempted from paying the application fee.
-Please select the waiver option at the end of the application.
+Therefore, please select the waiver option at the end of the application.

 If you have any questions about the ApplyTexas Application (Transient Application), please contact:

 Office of Undergraduate Admissions